sami495/mini_Projects-/README.md

 - Containing a shell script code that flashes both ACT and PWR LEDs alternating pattern in Raspberry Pi
 - To execute the shell script run ***bash blinker.sh*** in terminal

-#### Project4

-- Containing a Python program to control the GPIO pin in Raspberry Pi according to the Terminal User Interface.
-- To execute the program run ***python3 test.py*** in terminal